vandamm/TBQ-example/README.md

-TBQ game runner example
+TBQ game example
 ====
+A sample text-based quest based on [TBQ quest runner](https://github.com/vandamm/TBQ)

-Can be run either in console, or in browser.
-Primary experience is intended to be in browser:
+Can be run either in console, or in browser:

 ```
 npm install